National IT and Data Services Provider undergoes organizational transformation through partnership with MATRIX.

 “Our customers trust us to protect and host their equipment in our data centers,” said Shah.
 The ability to have its customer portal extend into third-party services led TierPoint to launch Managed Services using Microsoft Azure to build, deploy, and manage applications through their data centers.

 Integration with these products and services requires strategic architecture and updated practices.
-The MATRIX development staff was called on to help ensure these strategies were in place at the project onset, and updates and API changes from Microsoft Azure were expected and planned for in the TierPoint application architecture.
+MATRIX was called on to help ensure these strategies were in place at the project onset, and updates and API changes from Microsoft Azure were expected and planned for in the TierPoint application architecture.

 “It gives our customers more confidence,” said Shah.
 “When they log into our customer portal or talk to a customer service rep, they can see all of their services across TierPoint and third-party hyperscalers such as Azure, regardless of where their equipment is located.
 This greatly helps them to better understand and manage their spend.”